Carl-4000/Springboard_Intro_To_Data_Science_Thesis_Project_Repository/README.md

 <h3>Product:</h3>

-A web-app was developed and deployed to the R Shiny.io database, which depicts contour levels for various "altitudes" of probability, for each cell on the map of score-time endgame possibilities, allowing lay-users to easily compute a validated probability that the leading team will win.
+An HTML5-based web application was developed and deployed to the R Shiny.io database, which depicts contour levels for various "altitudes" of probability, for each cell on the map of score-time endgame possibilities, allowing lay-users to easily compute a validated probability that the leading team will win.

 <h2>3.
 File description comment:</h2>